niranjank804/43.DEEP-LEARNING---IX/README.md

 Hi Lisa,

 Thank you for the clarification.
-That makes sense.

-I'll remove the manually created hierarchy and update the existing DIM - Entity - Build Allocation Hierarchy process so the GrpIns Entities hierarchy is built dynamically based on the GrpIns Incl Flag attribute.
-I'll retest the functionality and send an updated DEV completion once it's verified.
+I have updated the existing DIM - Entity - Build Allocation Hierarchy process rather than using a separate process.

+The GrpIns Entities hierarchy is now built dynamically based on the GrpIns Incl Flag attribute.
+I verified the following:

+Entities with GrpIns Incl Flag = Y are automatically added to GrpIns Entities when the process runs Clearing the flag removes the entity from the hierarchy on the next process run The hierarchy is built as part of the existing allocation hierarchy process Existing allocation hierarchies continue to function as expected The DEV implementation is complete and ready for your review.

 Thanks,
 Niranjan